infinity0/msg-notes/causal/03-freshness.rst

 Verifiability.

 If a member lies in the contents of a message, this is not something the messaging protocol can detect.
-We treat timestamps as a similar sort data - no other part of the system or the security models depends on them being even vaguely correct.
+We treat timestamps as a similar sort of data - no other part of the system or the security models depends on them being even vaguely correct.

 Simplest option is to use local delivery time of a message.
 Additionally, each